Justin Fields' coaching bandwidth issues sound like another recent QB who never recovered his promise

 In the development of any quarterback, there are an endless number of issues that become important.
 But the flow of information might be as important as any of them.
 If they’re given too little information to process, it can pinch a pipeline of growth and stifle progress.
 If they’re given too much, their brain ends up swimming in details that they starting thinking from one step to the next rather than reacting instinctually.
 A staff’s job is to find the balance in between.

-Right now, there’s evidence that the entire dashboard is flickering with red lights.
+Right now, there’s evidence the entire dashboard is flickering with red lights.
 At times, the wideouts haven’t been as sharp as needed.
 The offensive line is banged up and having a multitude of protection issues.
 Fields himself appears to lack trust on some plays, moving around when the pressure doesn’t seem nearly as bad as his reaction.
-And even the play calling of coordinator Luke Getsy appears to be all over the place, gyrating between simplified and heavily protected calls that require essentially one read and throw, to more wide open looks with multiple routes and reads that could require any number of adjustments.
+And even the play-calling of coordinator Luke Getsy appears to be all over the place, gyrating between simplified and heavily protected calls that require essentially one read and throw, to more wide-open looks with multiple routes and reads that could require any number of adjustments.

-None of which takes into account that Fields isn’t running nearly as many plays designed to use his dynamic running ability, with a minuscule fraction of designed running plays when compared to last season.
+None of which take into account that Fields isn’t running nearly as many plays designed to use his dynamic running ability, with a minuscule fraction of designed running plays when compared to last season.
 And it’s noticeable.
 One general manager who has watched Fields this year remarked on Tuesday, “It looks like they don’t want him running at all anymore.”

-All of this leads to a few bottom-line questions in Chicago, which are not much different that the problem the Eagles had with Wentz years ago: What does the franchise want from the quarterback’s skill set and what does the quarterback want from the franchise?
+All of this leads to a few bottom-line questions in Chicago, which are not much different than the problem the Eagles had with Wentz years ago: What does the franchise want from the quarterback’s skill set and what does the quarterback want from the franchise?
 If the Bears want Fields to be a quarterback who largely stays in the pocket and has few plays designed for him to run it himself, this might be what he looks like in relation to the surrounding talent’s performance.
 And if Fields wants to be a dynamic runner who also has an opportunistic passing game that takes advantage of the game’s flow (think: Jalen Hurts in 2022), then that’s what he needs to relate to the staff.

 Right now, neither seems to be on the same page and the quarterback just aired out a significant problem.
 He’s overthinking, and the staff has to react to that.
 Pulling back is coaching, just like pushing forward.
-The Eagles learned that the hard way with Wentz and were never able to repair some problems that were mutually inflicted by both the player and the way he was coached.
+The Eagles learned that the hard way with Wentz and were never able to repair some problems that were mutually inflicted by the player and the way he was coached.

 If the early returns are any indication, Fields could be next in line.